Thursday, 14 November 2024

 This is not the only other change we have made which makes a really positive impact, though.
 We are also expanding the land tax exemption for social and affordable housing.
 Earlier this year the state budget introduced a land tax exemption for a particular list of social and affordable housing providers as well as providers of emergency accommodation.
 We absolutely want to see more social and affordable housing, which is a key cornerstone of our government’s housing statement and indeed the recent round of housing announcements made by our wonderful Premier over this past month.
 We also want to make it easier for social housing providers and charitable organisations to provide housing to support some of our most vulnerable, and this exemption will help achieve that purpose.

-The SPEAKER: The house is considering the State Taxation Further Amendment Bill 2024.
+The SPEAKER: The time set down for consideration of the remaining items on the government business program has arrived, and I am required to interrupt business.
+The house is considering the State Taxation Further Amendment Bill 2024.
 The minister has moved that the bill be now read a second time.
-The member for Sandringham has moved a reasoned amendment to this motion and he has proposed to omit all of the words after ‘That’ and replace them with the words which have been circulated.
+The member for Sandringham has moved a reasoned amendment to this motion.
+He has proposed to omit all the words after ‘That’ and replace them with the words which have been circulated.
 The question is:

 That the words proposed to be omitted stand part of the question.